TydVirTaal/tydvirtaal.github.io/_posts/2022-04-17-lessons-from-deploying-my-first-project.md

 ## Learnings

-### Worry about efficiency when it comes to leaving the code, not so much within the code.
+### Worry about efficiency when it comes to data "leaving" the code, not so much within the code.
 I've heard a lot of people make mention of the fact that engineers worry too much about efficiency in their code.
 Given the phenomenal power of modern computers, even things which scale with logarithmic are not likely to significantly impact execution speed.
 What I wasn't paying attention to, however, was that this only applies when performing operations on the same machine. **As soon as code leaves the environment - eg, in an API or database call - execution time and efficiency does start to matter a lot more.**

 I still don't need to obsess over the minute efficiencies, but I should try to build sane operations where I can.
 A great example is the database operation that makes a call for each item in a list - I knew this was inefficient when I built it, but dismissed it on the advice that I should only worry about optimising things which become a problem.
 That advice held true, and I now have a much better intuition for what might become a problem in the future.